link1905/system-design-101/content/docs/data-persistence/distributed-database/_index.md

 all replicas will eventually converge to a consistent state.
 If temporary inconsistencies are acceptable and can be resolved over time,
 {{< term eveCons >}} provides faster responses and higher system availability.
-In such cases, the **Read Quorum** is sometimes set to zero—or even omitted entirely—to maximize performance and responsiveness.
+In such cases, the **Read Quorum** is often set to zero to maximize performance and responsiveness.

 ### Standby Server